 - Eliminate render-blocking CSS

 The extension page contains a couple of free and premium add-ons.
 They work like plugins on top of W3TC.

-W3 Total Cache has the power to be a silver bullet to fix all the performance issues of a WordPress site.
+W3 Total Cache has the potential to be a silver bullet to fix all the performance issues of a WordPress site.
 But for that, you have to set it up correctly, which is a daunting task for many.